 It’s interesting to note that women who have tilted uterus do not seem to have any problem when using menstrual cups.
 However, in such cases, one has to choose cups of the appropriate size and having the requisite features, as the cervix wall is bound to be high in such women.
 In case you have a prolapsed uterus, you may have to consult your gynecologist before you use the period cups.

-Menstrual Cups and Cramps: Not for Most Women
+Menstrual Cups and Cramps: Not for Most People

-So, when you decide to use a menstrual cup, read the instructions, see what size suits you the best and take the help of a health professional and ask for advice, if you need it.
+So, when you decide to use a menstrual cup, read the instructions, and see what size suits you the best.
+Of course, take the help of a health professional and ask for advice, if you need it.
 Last but not the least, patiently try out the menstrual cups for a few times till you are comfortable.
+It takes most people at least three cycles to get the hang of it.
+For some, it’s 5+ cycles until insertion and removal is easy and it doesn’t leak.
 With continued usage, you will soon feel liberated and free during those difficult days and forget all about period cramps and pain.

 Menstrual cups and cramps: there is no conclusive link between the two!